Portfolio Optimization on Multivariate Regime Switching GARCH Model with Normal Tempered Stable Innovation

-Out-of-sample test with real market data is an informative way to test the effectiveness of a model.
+We conduct out-of-sample tests to demonstrate the outperformance of the optimal portfolios.
 We use 3 types of risk measures with different confidence levels in the optimization, namely, maximum drawdown, 0.7-CDaR, 0.3-CDaR, average drawdown, 0.5-CVaR, 0.7-CVaR, 0.9-CVaR and standard deviation.
 Note that 0-CVaR is equal to the expected return, which does not make sense as a risk measure.
-Minimizing $\alpha$-CVaR with $\alpha$ smaller than 0.5 means that we include the right part of the return distribution with many positive values.
-This is a flaw of standard deviation and thus we set $\alpha$ at 0.5, 0.7,and 0.9 to demonstrate the superiority.
+Minimizing $\alpha$-CVaR with small $\alpha$ means that we include the positive part of the return distribution as risk.
+This is a drawback of standard deviation, and thus we set $\alpha$ at 0.5, 0.7, and 0.9 to demonstrate the superiority.

-Rolling window technique is employed with 1764 days forward moving time window for biweekly estimation of the parameters.
-We simulate 1000 sample paths of length 10 every two weeks with the fitted model.
-The simulation is used as input for portfolio optimization.
-The portfolio is hold for two weeks until rebalance.
-The portfolio optimization is performed with software PSG with precoded numerical optimization procedure.
+The rolling window technique is employed with $10$-day forward-moving time window.
+In each time window, we simulate 10,000 sample paths of length $10$ with the fitted model.
+The simulation is used as input to portfolio optimization.
+The portfolio is held for $10$~trading days before rebalancing.
+The portfolio optimization is performed with software Portfolio Safeguard (PSG) with precoded numerical optimization procedures.